Enter your ZIP to

 Myth #11: Solar Systems Will Make My Electric Bill Disappear Completely

 Solar panel installation will significantly reduce your monthly utility bill, however it probably will not eliminate it.
 You will still have to rely on the power grid if your solar system is not large enough to power your home continuously, during the evening, or on cloudy days.
-Net metering can help offset these costs – your utility company will credit your account with excess energy your home’s panels add to the electrical grid.
-You can use these credits to pay for your home’s electricity use during peak times and when your panels capture less energy.
+Net metering can help offset these costs.
+Your utility company will credit your account with excess energy your home’s panels add to the electrical grid.
+Then, you can use these credits to pay for your home’s electricity use during peak times and when your panels capture less energy.

-Myth #12: Solar Panels Are Not Effective in Winter
+Myth #12: Solar Panels Don’t Work Well in Winter

 Myth #13: Installing Solar Is a Complicated Process